 One thing you notice when visiting the Cotswolds is that you quickly run out of superlatives.
 Just when you think you've seen the cutest village on earth, another is waiting a few miles away to surprise and delight you.

 The gorgeous honey-coloured Cotswold stone buildings, some with thatched roofs, and the rolling green countryside, are what makes this area so picturesque.
+In fact, I'd have to say it's the epitome of scenic English countryside.

 Below you’ll find my list of must-visit villages in the Cotswolds.
 They are all easily visited on a three day Cotswolds itinerary.